Thinklab-SJTU/awesome-ml4co/README.md

     *Huang, Guyue and Hu, Jingbo and He, Yifan and Liu, Jialong and Ma, Mingyuan and Shen, Zhaoyang and Wu, Juejian and Xu, Yuanfan and Zhang, Hengrui and Zhong, Kai and others*

-18. **✨A Survey for Solving Mixed Integer Programming via Machine Learning** Neurocomputing, 2022. [journal](https://www.sciencedirect.com/science/article/pii/S0925231222014035)
+18. **⭐A Survey for Solving Mixed Integer Programming via Machine Learning** Neurocomputing, 2022. [journal](https://www.sciencedirect.com/science/article/pii/S0925231222014035)

     *Jiayi Zhang and Chang Liu and Xijun Li and Hui-Ling Zhen and Mingxuan Yuan and Yawen Li and Junchi Yan*